Burgundy’s legendary blackcurrant liqueur

 Of course, modern versions are far more refined.
 Ratafia de cassis became known as crème de cassis in Dijon in about 1841.
 The man who helped to popularize the Burgundy ‘patent’ was Canon Kir, mayor of Dijon, who famously mixed the liqueur with white wine to create an aperitif which now bears his name.
 Cassis is made in several countries today, but only Dijon holds the legal right to the designation “Crème de Cassis de Dijon.”

-More recently, in 2015 a new designation for cassis made exclusively in Burgundy was unveiled.
+More recently, in 2015, a new designation for cassis made exclusively in Burgundy was unveiled.
 Using a protected geographical indication (PGI), “Crème de Cassis de Bourgogne” can only be made in Burgundy using local blackcurrant varieties and made to strict quality standards.
 Taste crème de cassis at source on an exclusive Burgundy Wine Tour, designed specifically for you by Cellar Tours.

 Noir de Bourgogne